univention/univention-corporate-server/doc/ext-performance/index.rst

 For more information, see :cite:t:`lmdb-doc`. :uv:kb:`18014` describes how to migrate a productive UCS domain.

-To use MDB instead of TDB, set the corresponding |UCSUCRV|
+To use LMDB instead of TDB, set the corresponding |UCSUCRV|
 :envvar:`samba/database/backend/store` to ``mdb`` before you install the app :program:`Active Directory-compatible Domain Controller` in your UCS domain.

-The current maximal size of the individual backend store files is defined by the |UCSUCRV| :envvar:`samba/database/backend/store/size`, which is set to ``8GB`` by default.
-Since there is one backend store file per Active Directory naming context, this amounts to a total of ``40GiB``.
-Care should be taken that the storage can accommodate this amount of space.
+The |UCSUCRV| :envvar:`samba/database/backend/store/size` defines the current maximal size of the individual backend database store files and has the default value of ``8GB``.
+Since there is one back end storage file per Active Directory naming context, this amounts to a total of ``40GiB``.
+Take care that the storage can accommodate this amount of space.

-If required the value can be increased monotonically.
-After that samba needs to be restarted to let the new value take effect.
+If required, you can increase the value monotonically.
+After changing the
+|UCSUCRV|, you need to restart Samba, so that the value can take effect.
+You can
-The number of used storage pages (``4KiB`` each) can be checked by running the command ``mdb_stat -nef`` on the individual files and calculating ``Number of pages used`` minus ``Free pages``.
-The current effective limit is given by ``Max pages``.
+check the number of used storage pages, ``4KiB`` each, by running the command :command:`mdb_stat -nef` on the individual files and calculating ``Number of pages used`` minus ``Free pages``.
+The value at ``Max pages`` shows the current effective limit.
+The back end storage files locate in :file:`/var/lib/samba/private/sam.ldb.d/` and have the file extension :file:`.ldb`.

 .. _group-cache: